Ulster Museum: Rebuilding the Fashion Collection

 The Ulster Museum's declared aim immediately after the bombing was to try to replace the lost collection as soon as possible.
 Due to having to restart the collection from almost nothing, the museum was forced to re-examine its collecting policy.
 The main criterion became to collect fashion and textiles as an Applied Art and that it "must reflect the tastes and cultural interests and aspirations of the time it was made".

 Rebuilding the collection was helped by the museum's right to government compensation to indemnify its losses.
 This enabled the museum to purchase historic fashion and couture from auctions in Christies and Sothebys on a regular basis throughout the late 1970s, 1980s, and 1990s.
 This enabled the Ulster Museum, almost alone in Great Britain, to be able to compete with American and continental dealers on equal terms for items which were considered particularly appropriate to the collection.
-Notable pieces in the collection include a cut velvet and metal thread suit worn by the 'Black Rod' of the Irish Houses of Parliament in 1751, a number of very fine women's outfits of mid 18th century Spitalfields silk.
+Notable pieces in the collection include a cut velvet and metal thread suit worn by the Irish Black Rod in the Irish House of Lords in 1751, a number of very fine women's outfits of mid 18th century Spitalfields silk.

 It is the 20th-century haute couture and contemporary fashions are the most distinctive elements of the collection.
 Many important designers are represented, from Paul Poiret, Coco Chanel and Christian Dior to Alexander McQueen, John Galliano and Vivienne Westwood.